devPach4545/CSE284/README.md

 This is an analysis project comparing two bioinformatics tools for detecting identity-by-descent (IBD) and inferring relatedness between individuals:
 We have decided to work on option 2 where we are doing an analysis project comparing Plink and Germline for detecting IBD and inferring relatedness between individuals:

-- **PLINK** (`--genome`): Produces pairwise relatedness statistics, most importantly PI_HAT, which estimates the overall proportion of the genome shared IBD between two individuals.
+- **PLINK** (`--genome`): Produces pairwise relatedness statistics, most importantly PI_HAT, which estimates the overall proportion of the genome shared IBD between two individuals, it use pi_hat to find how closely related 2 individuals are.
-- **GERMLINE**: A segment-based IBD detection tool that identifies shared haplotype segments between pairs of individuals, summarized as total IBD length (%), segment count, and max segment length.
+- **GERMLINE**: A segment-based IBD detection tool that identifies shared haplotype segments between pairs of individuals

 The goal is not to declare one tool better than the other, but to characterize where they agree and disagree, understand the reasons behind disagreements, and identify the practical strengths and weaknesses of each approach.
 Another note, we are also not trying to predict how two individuals are related, since individuals can have the same IBDs but their relationship would be different.